-This technology is a transcatheter repair strategy for closure of Patent Foramen Ovale (PFO) membranes to limit embolic complications.
+This technology is a non-device transcatheter repair strategy for closure of Patent Foramen Ovale (PFO) membranes using bipolar radiofrequency signals to limit embolic complications.

-Current Patent Foramen Ovale (PFO) repair strategies use implantable devices to seal the cardiac defect between the right and left atria.
-Cardiac implantable devices remain permanently encapsulated by atrial endothelial tissue, preventing left atrial access, which may be required for future interventional procedures.
+Current treatments for Patent Foramen Ovale (PFO) use implantable devices to seal the cardiac defect between the right and left atria.
+Implantable devices remain permanently encapsulated by atrial endothelial tissue, preventing left atrial access, which may be required for future interventional procedures.
 Device-based solutions are intrinsically associated with procedural-based complications such as thrombosis, infection, device failure, and embolization.
-Treatment strategies for PFO repair without implantable devices may be required to address these clinical concerns.
+There are currently no treatment strategies for PFO repair without implantable devices to address these clinical concerns.

 This technology is a repair strategy that targets PFO, a major mechanism of embolic events, using a device-free, localized application of bipolar radiofrequency (RF) energy to the cardiac septal defect.
 Two RF delivery plates are loaded into a transcatheter system for safe and non-invasive access to the defect site.
-These plates hold the PFO membrane together during energy application and are subsequently removed to allow the tissue to heal, reducing the risk associated with standard device-based repair.
+These plates hold the PFO membrane together during energy application to fuse the tissues between discs and are subsequently removed to allow the tissue to heal.
+This technology allows the closure of PFO cases without permanent implantation and reduces the risk associated with standard device-based repair.

 IR CU19147